Sword Arts

 Iaido practice utilizes the solo use of unsharpened metal katana swords called an Iaito or Mogito.
 The actual techniques, called waza, are developed from orthodox teachings that have been handed down from teacher to student for centuries.

-Muso Jikiden Eishin Ryu Iai
+Tosa No Muso Jikiden Eishin Ryu Iai

 This ancient sword drawing art takes the basic movements learned in modern Iai and redirects the focus of the sword’s movements without intentional conscious thought.
 This concept is called “Mushin.”